Group Sound Arts Therapy Training

 Full Course Details In Depth

-Taking the threads through from Fundamental we will expand on using sound and music as a therapeutic art-form, looking at Himalayan singing bowls, gongs, chimes, percussion, crystal bowls and drum.
-Different playing techniques will be explored and the psychology of sound discussed.
+Discover the ‘sonic colours’ we will be using as we go through this course.
+Himalayan singing bowls, gongs, chimes, percussion, crystal bowls and drum will be explored and the psychology of sound discussed.

 Day 3 – Rhythm, Percussion and Movement